 We use memory palaces to boost our retention of material for almost every subject in medical school.
 The techniques are not a panacea for learning.
 Using memory palaces still requires hard work, creativity, and critical thinking.
 That said, we believe they can be powerful assets to a balanced learning strategy.
 We cover the medical subtopics of anatomy and pharmacology elsewhere, here and here.
+If you're new to mnemonics, we recommend starting with our Basics and Step Up series first.

 How can I use memory techniques to study in medical school?